Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmRecoveryServicesAsrPolicy** cmdlet removes an Azure Site Recovery replication policy.
+The **Remove-AzureRmRecoveryServicesAsrPolicy** cmdlet deleted the specified replication policy from the Recovery Services vault.

 ## EXAMPLES